ashteshdiwakar2008/SeleniumCucumberFramework/README.md

 7. Easy maintainability

 ## Package structure overview:
-1. src/main/java:
+1. **src/main/java: **
-    [a] com.assertions : Contains a class where all common validation steps can be maintained which will be reflected in reports as well.
+    - [ ] com.assertions : Contains a class where all common validation steps can be maintained which will be reflected in reports as well.
-    [b] com.constants : Contains a class which can be used to store framework level constant variables for referencing across various levels (viz, wait timeouts, etc).
+    - [ ] com.constants : Contains a class which can be used to store framework level constant variables for referencing across various levels (viz, wait timeouts, etc).
-    [c] com.drivers : Contains classes to manage Web Driver instance and implementation for handling remote execution, parallel execution of tests for WebDriver reference.
+    - [ ] com.drivers : Contains classes to manage Web Driver instance and implementation for handling remote execution, parallel execution of tests for WebDriver reference.
-    [d] com.enums : Conatains various enums (For static value reference across project) based on requirements (viz.
+    - [ ] com.enums : Conatains various enums (For static value reference across project) based on requirements (viz.
 Browser Type, Wait type, etc.)
-    [e] com.pages : Contains class for each page on the web app and a Base Class for all page actions method references.
+    - [ ] com.pages : Contains class for each page on the web app and a Base Class for all page actions method references.
-    [f] com.reports : Contains class for custom Extent Report configurations.
+    - [ ] com.reports : Contains class for custom Extent Report configurations.
-    [g[ com.utilities : Contains calsses for various utility (viz.
+    - [ ] com.utilities : Contains calsses for various utility (viz.
 Reading Property Files data, Excel Utils, Screenshot Utils, etc.)

-2. src/main/resources:
+2. **src/main/resources:**
-    [a] data : stores test data in excel sheets/json format [b] config.properties : Contains project level configurations (viz. url, capture screenshot requests, browser details, etc.)
+    - [ ] data : stores test data in excel sheets/json format
+    - [ ] config.properties : Contains project level configurations (viz. url, capture screenshot requests, browser details, etc.)

-3. src/test/java:
+3. **src/test/java:**
-    [a] com.hooks : Contains a class to manage application hooks i.e steps to be executed before scenario execution.
+    - [ ] com.hooks : Contains a class to manage application hooks i.e steps to be executed before scenario execution.
-    [b] com.runners : Contains class to manage test runners for various scenario based execution.
+    - [ ] com.runners : Contains class to manage test runners for various scenario based execution.
-    [c] com.stepdefinitions : Contains class to manage all steps as per page levels and feature file definitions.
+    - [ ] com.stepdefinitions : Contains class to manage all steps as per page levels and feature file definitions.

-4. src/test/resources:
+4. **src/test/resources:**
-    [a] features : Contains feature files per page or feature basis.
+    - [ ] features : Contains feature files per page or feature basis.

 ## How to execute the scenarios or features
 1. Execute Runner files independently.